 In one Suffolk school, our members won a victory at the 11th hour.
 Things were so advanced that their employer had issued a Section 188 letter detailing dismissal and re-engagement and informed the parents that the school would withdraw from TPS.
 Supported by NEU Regional officials, members got organised by electing two NEU reps, who then led on staff suggestions on alternative cost savings.
 Members made clear the strength of feeling that staff would take industrial action to preserve their pensions.
 After negotiation, the employer agreed to withdraw the proposals.

 Many successes were shared by reps at the NEU Independent School Conference in November 2019.
-You can read a report on a recent success story by our rep at the Royal Russell School here.
+You can read a report on a recent success story by our rep at a south London school here.